umrover/mrover-esw/docs/info/build.md

 #### Editor

 VS Code is installed alongside the toolchain, with the extensions this repo's workflow needs.
-The list is **not** kept in the playbook — it lives in `.vscode/extensions.json`, the file VS Code already reads to prompt contributors, so the prompt and the playbook cannot drift apart:
+The list lives in the playbook, as the `vscode_extensions` variable in `ansible/bootstrap.yml`:

 | Extension | Why |
 | --- | --- |